olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/new-edge.md

 Title: Task 7 - Add Another Edge Gateway
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 7
 aliases:
     - /tyk-cloud/new-edge-gateway/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+This page explains how to add an Edge Gateway, which proxies the traffic to your data.

 You'll now create a new Edge Gateway.

 ## Step One - Add a New Edge

-From the Edge Gateway section of the Tyk-Cloud Deployments screen, click Add Edge.
+From the Edge Gateway section of the Tyk Cloud Deployments screen, click Add Edge.

 ## Step Two - Complete the Deployment details